 - A parent or authorized designee must come in person to the school office to pick up students during school hours.
+You MUST have a driver's license I.D. and show that at the time of checkout.
 Students will be called from class only after a parent/designated adult has signed the check-out log.
 Parents may not call and ask that their student be called out of class prior to their arrival, meet them outside, or be allowed to walk home. - Unless the school has a copy of a court order designating custody, the student cannot be prevented from leaving the school with either parent or guardian.
 Only those people you have designated on the student's Emergency Health and Information form may check out your child.